Seunghyun Park (Integrated Ph.D. Student)

 • Seunghyun Park and Daejin Park.
 Low-Power LiDAR Signal Processor with Point-of-Cloud Transformation Accelerator In IEEE International Conference on Consumer Electronics - Taiwan (ICCE-TW), 2022.

 • Seunghyun Park and Daejin Park.
-Lightweighted FPGA Implementation of Even/Odd-Buffered Active Noise Canceller with On-Chip Convoluation Acceleration Unit In IEEE ICEIC 2023, 2023.
+Lightweighted FPGA Implementation of Even/Odd-Buffered Active Noise Canceller with On-Chip Convoluation Acceleration Unit In IEEE International Conference on Electronics, Information, and Communication (ICEIC 2023), 2023.

 • Seunghyun Park, Dongkyu Lee, and Daejin Park.
-Tcl-based Simulation Platform for Light-weight ResNet Implementation In IEEE ISOCC 2023, 2023.
+Tcl-based Simulation Platform for Light-weight ResNet Implementation In IEEE System-on-Chip Design Conference (ISOCC 2023), 2023.

 • Seunghyun Park and Daejin Park.
-Integrated 3D Active Noise Cancellation Simulation and Synthesis Platform Using Tcl In IEEE International Conference on Embedded Multicore Manycore Systems-on-Chip (MCSoC 2023), 2023.
+Integrated 3D Active Noise Cancellation Simulation and Synthesis Platform Using Tcl In IEEE International Conference on Embedded Multicore Manycore Systems-on-Chip (Flagship Conf.
+MCSoC 2023), 2023.

 • Seunghyun Park and Daejin Park.
-Power-Efficient CNN Accelerator Design with Bit-Separable Radix-4 Booth Multiplier In IEEE COOLChips 2024, 2024.
+Design of Bit-Separable Radix-4 Booth Multiplier In IEIE Summer Conference 2024, 2024.

 Participation in International Conference